 Today, Ayi’s Mandapam is flanked by important buildings like the French consulate, the Secretariat and the Governor’s House.
 Built in Greco-Roman style, it is located at the center of a circular park.
 On top of the monument is a French fleur-de-lis.A stone plaque written in traditional Tamil and Latin, pays tribute to Aayi’s deed and thanks her for providing water for the people of the town.

-If you dig up any stories that I’ve not mentioned or places I may not have marked, please do shout out, and I’ll be happy to add it to the walk!
+If you dig up any stories or places we might have missed – please do shout out, and we’ll be happy to add it to the walk!

 The State Animal : Squirrel